onera/Cassiopee/Converter/doc/source/ConverterMpi.rst

    :type format: string
    :param links: optional list of links to be written
    :type links: list of list of 4 strings
+   :param ignoreProcNodes: if true, only write zones with procNode set to rank, else write all proc zones
+   :type ignoreProcNodes: boolean

    *Example of use:*